Luke-El/lab5/README.txt

 list that the user could choose the categories from.
 Under the list, there was a text box to enter the new category.
 To the right of the input box, I put a button that would fire the PUT request and replace the category.
 For the backend, to implement the PUT request, I first created a connection to the collection in Node, then took in both the old and new categories.
 First, I used await to make sure that the old category was deleted, then used the createImages() function made by
 Luke to get the images of the new category and put them into the database.
+Lastly, to show the updated changes in the console and to make sure that Angular updated the category list, I reassigned the list of categories and displayed them in the console as well.